dNamiLab/dNami/doc/usage/compute.rst

      :width: 80%
      :align: center

-     Distribution of grid points along a spatial direction with periodic and non-periodic boundary conditions
+     Distribution of grid points along a spatial direction with periodic and non-periodic boundary conditions.
+The black dots represent the location of the grid points.
+The same number of points is used for each case.

 Allocating memory